david4129/DataAnalytics-Assessment-/README.md

 <a name = intro>  </a>
 ## Introduction
-The main focus of this project involves answering questions related to customer transactions and activities in the organization.
-In this project, we are going to answer 4 questions touching areas such as
+<p> The main focus of this project involves answering questions related to customer transactions and activities in the organization.
+In this project, we are going to answer 4 questions touching areas such as identifying high value customers, customer's activity and inactivity among others.  </p>
+<p> This project was carried out using MySQL.</p>